machineware-gmbh/vcml/doc/peripherals.md

 peripheral models.
 Themselves based on `vcml::component`, `vcml::peripheral` add a set of convenience functions frequently needed, such as endianness conversion and access (read and write) callback functions.
-However, their most important asset is their capability to host `vcml::register`, an extended version of regular [Properties](properties.md) that can be used to model memory mapped I/O registers.
+However, their most important asset is their capability to host `vcml::reg`, an extended version of regular [Properties](properties.md) that can be used to model memory mapped I/O registers.
 Since peripherals are also [Components](components.md), they also inherit their capabilities, e.g., [Logging and Tracing](logging.md), command facilities, and have access to master and slave sockets.
 Below you can find an